-3.5.
+4.6.
 Violations

 - 1. Any violations of the inspection rules will prevent the offending robot from competing until modifications are made, and the robot passes inspection. - 2.
 Teams must make modifications within the schedule of the tournament, and teams cannot delay tournament play while making modifications. - 3.
 Suppose a robot fails to meet all specifications (even with modifications).
 In that case, it will be disqualified from that game (but not from the tournament). - 4.
-No mentor assistance is allowed during the competition. (see 1.4.) - 5.
+No mentor assistance is allowed during the competition.
+(See Section 2, "Code of Conduct") - 5.
 Any rule violations may be penalized by disqualification from the tournament or the game or result in a loss of points at the discretion of the referees, officials, or RoboCupJunior Rescue Committee.

-4. Play
+5. Play

-4.1.
+5.1.
 Pre-game Practice